jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 Pick any two people on planet Earth, any two.
-Science tells us that any two randomly-chosen individuals vary by at most 1 out of every 1000 genes, meaning the average human is 99.9% the same as any one other.
+Science tells us that any two randomly-chosen individuals vary by at most 1 out of every 1000 DNA base pairs[1](https://www.ashg.org/wp-content/uploads/2019/09/genetic-variation-essay.pdf){:target=_blank}, meaning the average human is 99.9% the same as any one other.

 Humanity actually demonstrates a remarkably small amount of genetic variation.
-It is currently estimated that all of humanity is descended from a population of 1,000 to 10,000 breeding pairs, a population of about the size of Monaco or San Marino.
+It is currently estimated that all of humanity is descended from a population of 1,000 to 10,000 breeding pairs [2](http://news.bbc.co.uk/2/hi/science/nature/2975862.stm){:target=_blank}, a population of about the size of Monaco or San Marino.
 From this small population descends every single human being on planet Earth.
 We are all one people.